qri-io/rfcs/text/0023-stats-component.md

 The different types of data that we can generate stats on are number (including integer and floating point), string, and boolean.

 We can generate different stats depending on the type of that column.
+Note, "valid" here means the result of running the given jsonschema structure against this cell of data.

 Number:
-  valid - the number of cells in that column that contain valid numbers error - the number of cells in that column that contain invalid numbers missing - the number of cells in that column that do not contain data min - the minimum number found
+  valid - the number of cells in that column that contain valid numbers.
+Validity is based on the the json error - the number of cells in that column that contain invalid numbers missing - the number of cells in that column that do not contain data min - the minimum number found